MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 >
 > * [Sideload your updated app using TeamsFx CLI](#sideload-your-app-using-teamsfx-cli).

-If you have an existing meeting app, make a copy or a branch of your production project and update your App ID in the app manifest to use a new identifier which is different from the production App ID for testing.
+If you have an existing meeting app, make a copy or a branch of your production project and update your App ID in the app manifest to use a new identifier that is different from the production App ID for testing.

 ### Use app manifest version 1.13 or later